In Part One of this tutorial, we cover the basics of how to use widgets in WordPress.

 http://www.yourdomain.com/images/supportbutton.jpg

-In order for someone to go to the contact page when they click on the support button, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will then link your button graphic to this URL in Step 3 …
+In order for visitors to go to your contact page when they click on the graphic button, you will need to either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will link the button graphic to this URL in Step 3 …

 Create a contact page and note down its URL …

 Don’t worry … this sounds a lot more technical than it is.
-Basically, we just need to create the instructions for your clickable image.
+In simple terms, you just need to create the instructions for your clickable button.

-Your instructions can be composed in a plain text editor and should look something like this …
+Your instructions can be written a plain text file and should look something like this …

 - Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.

-The image below shows which sections of the above code you need to replace with the actual contact page and image URLs …
+The screenshot below shows which sections of the above code you will need to replace with your actual contact page and image URLs …

 Replace the above URLs and then copy all of the above code to your clipboard when finished.